mainmatter/git-workshop/slides/git-workshop.md

 Notes:
 * both the merged merged branch and target branch point to the same commit in a linear history now
+* …let's look at a real example…

+---

+## Example
+TODO: create this example
+Performing a fast-forward merge

+Notes:
+* both on the command line and with Fork:
+  * on the `examples-ff-merge` branch, show there's one additional commit compared to the examples branch
+  * merge `examples-ff-merge` into `examples`, show that that applies cleanly
 * so this is easy but when talking about merging we're typically thinking of a more complicated scenario…

 ---